ungoodblog/ungoodblog.github.io/_posts/2020-05-04-HEVD_Stackoverflow_SMEP_Bypass_64bit.md

 ---

 ## Introduction
 This is going to be my last HEVD blog post.
 This was all of the exploits I wanted to hit when I started this goal in late January.
 We did quite a few, there are some definitely interesting ones left on the table and there is all of the Linux exploits as well.
 I'll speak more about future posts in a future post (haha).
 I used [Hacksys Extreme Vulnerable Driver 2.0](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver) and Windows 10 Build 14393.rs1_release.160715-1616 for this exploit.
-Some of the newer Windows 10 builds were bugchecking this technique and weren't allowing me to complete it.
+Some of the newer Windows 10 builds were bugchecking this technique.

 All of the exploit code can be found [here](https://github.com/h0mbre/Windows-Exploits/tree/master/Exploit-Code/HEVD).